opdavies/oliverdavies.uk/source/_posts/2013-07-17-creating-local-and-staging-sites-drupals-domain-module-enabled.md

 {% block excerpt %}
 The [Domain Access project](https://drupal.org/project/domain "The Domain Access project on Drupal.org") is a suite of modules that provide tools for running a group of affiliated sites from one Drupal installation and a single shared database.
 The issue is that the domains are stored within the database so these are copied across when the data is migrated between environments, whereas the domains are obviously going to change.

 Rather than changing the domain settings within the Domain module itself, the best solution I think is to use table prefixes and create a different domain table per environment.
+With a live, staging and local domains, the tables would be named as follows:
 {% endblock %}

 {% block content %}
-The [Domain Access project](https://drupal.org/project/domain "The Domain Access project on Drupal.org") is a suite of modules that provide tools for running a group of affiliated sites from one Drupal installation and a single shared database.
-The issue is that the domains are stored within the database so these are copied across when the data is migrated between environments, whereas the domains are obviously going to change.

-Rather than changing the domain settings within the Domain module itself, the best solution I think is to use table prefixes and create a different domain table per environment.
-With a live, staging and local domains, the tables would be named as follows:

 ```language-bash
 live_domain
 local_domain